IGCSE English Literature (Edexcel)

 Optional Zoom classes

 The Zoom classes are optional monthly sessions that supplement the core work in the IGCSE course.
-They take place in small groups and each class lasts 50 minutes (including a 5-minute set-up time).
-These live classes provide an opportunity to explore key topics in a bit more depth while allowing students to ask questions if they wish.
+They take place in small groups and each class lasts 60 minutes (including a 5-minute set-up time).
+These live classes are a great opportunity to explore key topics in more depth while letting students ask questions if they wish.
+A lovely camaraderie sets up in the group, too, which can be especially valuable for home educated students who don’t always have that opportunity.

 Do the classes keep pace with the course?